By Jasper Ribbers

 You don’t have to be perfect

 A lot of hosts freak out when they receive their first “bad review.”
 They get all defensive and argue with their guests in the review response.
 This is completely unnecessary.
+Learn some of the strategies we pulled together to manage a bad review situation with dignity and ease.

 No matter how much effort you put in, you will encounter that one guest who just isn’t satisfied.
 Some people just like to complain.
 Don’t take it personally; accept it and move on.